 The buyers of Nova KBM will endeavour to ensure its further growth, while developing its services and broadening its offerings.
 Moreover, they will make every effort to strengthen the relationships with Nova KBM's corporate and retail customers, as well as its other stakeholders.

-Nova KBM is obliged to prepare consolidated financial statements.
+Nova KBM is obliged to prepare consolidated financial statements for the Nova KBM Group as well for the Biser Topco Group.